Wondering how to grow your hair long? These tips will help you prevent damage and keep your hair healthy, long, and strong!

 I do curl my hair most days but I NEVER blow dry it.
 It’s a pick and choose game.
 I shared my daily hair and makeup routine with you the other day and told you how I always wash my hair in the evenings so that it can air dry overnight and I can curl it in the mornings.
 This reduces the amount of heat I have to exposed to my hair.
 I also use a heat protecting spray before curling my hair and get keratin treatments a couple of times a year.
 (See my full keratin treatment before and after and review here.)

 Oh those little elastic fiends…pulling your hair tightly back encourages an immense amount of damage and breakage.
 I can totally sympathize with needing your hair off your neck (it gets hot under there!) but try to use more gentle methods like loosely pulling hair into No Damage Elastics or claw hair clips.

 The hardest part of growing my hair out was just resisting the urge to cut it.
 Even an inch here and there over the bare minimum of trims can seriously slow or halt your progress in adding length.
-Try to commit to leaving it alone for a year-experiment with new hairstyles as your length changes but resist the urge to cut it!!
+Try to commit to leaving it alone for a year-experiment with new hairstyles as your length changes but resist the urge to cut it other than minor trims!!